Tips for Maintaining Good Mental Health

 1. Taking care of your body is also taking care of your mind.

-1. Include positive, healthy simulation for your brain.
-Adopt habits that enhance your mentation and feeling of well-being.
+1. Adopt habits that improve your mentality and feelings of well-being.

 1. Build healthy relationships with your family and friends.